Contrastive Learning of Medical Visual Representations from Paired Images and Text: Introduction

-In efforts to make more efficient use of unlabeled image data, several recent studies have shown promising results from contrastive representation learning from natural images \citep{chen2020simple, he2020momentum, grill2020bootstrap}.
-However, as we will show, applying these image view-based contrastive methods to medical images provides only marginal benefits compared to ImageNet pretraining, a result mostly due to the high inter-class similarity of the medical images as in \reffig{intro}.
+In efforts to make more efficient use of unlabeled image data, several recent studies have shown promising results from contrastive representation learning from natural images \cite{chen2020simple, he2020momentum, grill2020bootstrap}.
+However, as we will show, applying these image view--based contrastive methods to medical images provides only marginal benefits compared to ImageNet pretraining, a result mostly due to the high inter-class similarity of the medical images as in \reffig{intro}.

-In this work, we aim to improve visual representations of medical images by combining the benefits of both learning from abundant textual data and unsupervised statistical approaches.
+In this work, we introduce a new method to improve visual representation learning on medical images by combining the benefits of both learning from abundant textual data and unsupervised statistical approaches.
 We present \textit{\tbf{Con}trastive \tbf{VI}sual \tbf{R}epresentation Learning from \tbf{T}ext (ConVIRT)}, a framework for learning visual representations by exploiting the naturally occurring pairing of images and textual data.
 ConVIRT improves visual representations by maximizing the agreement between true image-text pairs versus random pairs via a bidirectional contrastive objective between the image and text modalities.
 We apply ConVIRT to the pretraining of medical image encoders, and show that it leads to higher-quality in-domain image representations that capture the subtlety of visual features required for medical image understanding tasks.